adoptium/ci-jenkins-pipelines/FAQ.md

 ## How to enable/disable a particular build configuration

-1. Add/Remove it from the configuration files in https://github.com/AdoptOpenJDK/openjdk-build/tree/master/pipelines/jobs/configurations
+1. Add/Remove it from the [configuration files](pipelines/jobs/configurations)
 2. if you're removing one and it's not just temporarily, you may want to delete the specific job from Jenkins too

 [Example PR - removing aarch64 OpenJ9 builds](https://github.com/AdoptOpenJDK/openjdk-build/pull/1452)